 How are markets shaped?
 My research revolves around market(-ing) practice and the strategic efforts of various actors to change how markets work.
-This includes activities that shape individual economic exchanges, activities through which rules and norms for such exchanges are shaped and activities through which such exchanges are represented as markets.
+This includes activities that shape individual economic exchanges, rules and norms for such exchanges, and how such exchanges are represented as markets.
 The research approach I work with is inspired by the sociology of science and techniques and could be characterised as constructivist market studies.
 In my PhD thesis, Organising Distribution, I studied the modernisation of Swedish food distribution in the 1940s and 50s.
 I also take interest in methodological issues and in particular the use of sociological methods in studying markets.
-Over the years I have worked with a number of such methods such as quantitative network analysis, historical methods and narratology.
+Over the years I have worked with a number of such methods such as quantitative network analysis, historical methods, autoethnography, and visual archaeology.
 In my work on market(-ing) practice I've been fortunate enough to co-operate closely with C-F Helgesson, formerly at SSE, now at Uppsala University.
-Over the past 15 years I have also been involved in the establishment of the Interdisciplinary Market Studies group with a number of likeminded colleagues across Europe: Luis Araujo, Manchester; Franck Cochoy, Toulouse; John Finch, Glasgow; Susi Geiger, UC Dublin; Debbie Harrison, BI; Robert Spencer, Euromed Marseille; Alexandre Mallard, Ecole de Mines ParisTech, among others.
+Over the past two decades I have also been involved in the establishment of the Interdisciplinary Market Studies group with a number of likeminded colleagues across Europe: Luis Araujo, Manchester; Franck Cochoy, Toulouse; John Finch, Glasgow; Susi Geiger, UC Dublin; Debbie Harrison, BI; Robert Spencer, Kedge Marseille; Alexandre Mallard, Ecole de Mines ParisTech; Stefan Schwarzkopf, CBS, among others.

 Some recent publications are:

 • Chimenti, G & H Kjellberg.
 2022.
 Mutable mobiles?
 Making space for an access-based car sharing market.
 EPA: Economy and Space.
 DOI: 10.1177/0308518X221092773